 Angel wakes up in the middle of the night, and enters the lobby of the Hotel.
 Cordy and Wesley are arguing, by insulting each other and calling each other names.
 Angel asks what is the argument about, and they reveal they were arguing over whether Gunn should be paid or not.
 Angel's disturbed sleep patterns are under scrutiny by Wesley.
 Just then, Cordy has a vision of a girl in trouble in an alley on Hollywood and Wilcox.
 Angel runs out the door, but Cordy says he's going to be too late.
 Meanwhile, the girl in question runs into an alley, followed by two men.
 She falls and one guy takes out a knife.
 The girl is sobbing as a dumpster physically slams into the two men, crushing them against the wall.
 Ker-splat.

-Bethany is in bed sleeping, while Lilah steps in to spy on her new lab rat.
+Bethany is in bed sleeping, while Lilah steps in with Calynthia powder in hopes of manipulating her new lab rat.
 Bethany is dreaming about her father.
 He grasps her hand and leads her down as items begin to shake in the attic.
 Lilah watches Bethany sleep, while she telekinetically rocks objects on her dresser.
 The objects shake more, and Lilah smiles, until a lamp flies off the dresser and clocks Lilah in the head.
-Bethany wakes up, realizes what she's done, and flees, despite Lilah's protests.
+Bethany wakes up, realizes what she's done, and flees, despite Lilah's calls for her to stay.
 At the Hyperion, a tear-stained Bethany walks through the door and introduces herself: Bethany Chaulk.

 Bethany is explaining what it's like to have her power.
 Angel sits next to her on a bench.
 She says she doesn't know how to control it and calls it a disease.
 Angel is trying to help her but he's too close and she's getting uncomfortable and nervous.
 Wes steps into the foyer and points out that they shouldn't be wasting their time on someone who doesn't want their help, and suggests she go back to her father's.
 Bethany gets mad and throws Wesley into a wall, and Angel out into the sunlight.
 Angel scrambles back into the shadows, smoking slightly.
 Bethany realizes what she has just done.